 (a) Notification.
-Within seven days of receipt of the parent's request for review, the EEC Review Officer shall notify the Subsidy Administrator of the Request for Review, and shall request that the Subsidy Administrator submit evidence in support of his or her determination.
-The EEC Review Officer shall also notify the parent and the Subsidy Administrator whether the subsidized child care shall continue pending the outcome of the review.
+Within seven days of receipt of the parent's request for review, the EEC Review Officer shall notify the contracted child care educator/provider or the CCR&RSubsidy Administrator of the Request for Review, and shall request that the child care educator/provider or CCR&RSubsidy Administrator submit evidence in support of his or her determination.
+The EEC Review Officer shall also notify the parent and the contracted child care educator/provider or the CCR&RSubsidy Administrator whether the subsidized child care shall continue pending the outcome of the review.

 (b) Response.
-Within seven days of the date of notification from EEC the Subsidy Administrator must submit to the EEC Review Officer evidence in support of his or her decision, action or inaction which allegedly forms the basis for the parent's request for review.
+Within seven days of the date of notification from EEC the contracted child care educator/provider or CCR&RSubsidy Administrator must submit to the EEC Review Officer its evidence in support of his or herits decision, action or inaction which allegedly forms the basis for the parent's request for review.

 (c) Record.
-The case record shall consist of any evidence submitted by the Subsidy Administrator, any evidence submitted by the parent, and, if applicable, any evidence obtained by the EEC Review Officer, including, but not limited to, documentary evidence obtained from local, state, and/or federal agencies.
+The case record shall consist of any evidence submitted by the contracted child care educator/provider or the CCR&RSubsidy Administrator, any evidence submitted by the parent, and, if applicable, any evidence obtained by the EEC Review Officer, including, but not limited to, documentary evidence obtained from other local, state, and/or federal agencies.